-The EUTaxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.Sustainable activities.Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.

-Sustainability
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-1. Enviromental and/or social characteristics
+1. Environmental and/or social characteristics

-Does this financial product have e a sustainable investment objective? ● ○ ⊠ No It will make a minimum of sustainable investments with an environmental objective: % in economic activities that qualitfy as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of sustainable investments in economic activities that do not qualitfy as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy ⊠ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective: ⊠ with a social objective It promotes E/S characteristics, but will not make any sustainable investments.
+Does this financial product have a sustainable investment objective? e  Yes ● C⊠ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective: with a social objective It promotes E/S characteristics, but will not make any sustainable investments